sbt/sbt/doc/README.md

-The minimum was made for SBT plugins to be resolved fine (including dependencies between plugins, the possibility that some of them come from Maven repositories, with a pecularities, classifiers - sources, javadoc - should be fine too).
+The minimum was made for SBT plugins to be resolved fine (including dependencies between plugins, the possibility that some of them come from Maven repositories, with a peculiarities, classifiers - sources, javadoc - should be fine too).
 So it is likely that projects relying more heavily on Ivy features could run into the limitations of the current implementation.